 Vesting is conditional upon that the participant is still employed by the company and that the employee has not terminated the employment as of the date when the respective vesting occurs.
-If the participant ceases to be employed or terminates the employment before a vesting date, the already vested employee options can be utilized during the ordinary time for utilization in accordance with the below, but further vesting will not take place.
+If the participant ceases to be employed or terminates the employment before a vesting date, the already vested employee can be utilised during the ordinary time for utilisation, but further vesting will not take place.